 Appealing an Administrative Citation

-You have the right to appeal an administrative citation issued by the Denver Department of Public Health & Environment (DDPHE) if you believe that the citation was issued incorrectly or that you did not violate an ordinance.
+You have the right to appeal any notice of violation, order to comply, or administrative citation issued by the Denver Department of Public Health & Environment (DDPHE) if you believe that the notice, order, or citation was issued incorrectly or that you did not violate an ordinance or regulation.
 You may appeal by filing a petition for review with the Board of Public Health & Environment.

 Here you will find additional information and answers to frequently asked questions about appealing an administrative citation.